 The instrument was featured on the Make Magazine blog in November 2010.

-Inspired by the beautiful, warm sounds of certain strands of minimal Japanese electronic music, this piece consists of layers of processed guitar, synthesizer, and rhodes piano.
+This piece consists of layers of processed guitar, synthesizer, and rhodes piano.

 This recording is based on elements of my sound design work for RE_, a modern dance collaboration at Stanford, Spring 2012.